lucasktlee/posts/drafts/blockchains-potential.md

 The third use of the blockchain (and Bitcoin) is in the arena of distributed storage.
 Current cloud storage solutions such as [Amazon S3](http://aws.amazon.com/s3/), [Dropbox](https://www.dropbox.com/), [Google Drive](https://www.google.com/drive/) and [Box](https://www.box.com/) all rely on _centralized_ data storage.
 This, of course, introduces a single point of failure (if something happens to Dropbox, Google, Box, or Amazon your data is pretty much toast), as well as the need to _trust_ that these entities will not abuse their control over your data in the cloud.
 The blockchain together with peer-to-peer network protocols (e.g. based on the torrent protocol) could provide the basis for a distributed alternative to these cloud storage providers.

-The fourth use of the blockchain (and Bitcoin) has been the development of “smart contracts” and “programmable money”
+The fourth use of the blockchain (and Bitcoin) has been the development of “smart contracts”.
+The basic idea of a “smart contract” is that it is self-executing

-The fifth use of the blockchain (or a technology based on the blockchain) is
+The fifth use of the blockchain (or a technology based on the blockchain) is for electronic voting.
+It is a fairly evident fact that _even_ in the developed Western democracies, voter fraud—in the form of ballot stuffing, misrecording of votes, destruction or invalidation of ballots, or tampering with electronic voting machines—is a perennial risk.
+One interesting and [much discussed](http://www.coindesk.com/block-chain-technology-digital-democracy/) use for the Bitcoin blockchain or an alternative blockchain has been to record votes in elections.
+The use of public key cryptography and the blockchain enables the system to provide assurance that

+The sixth use

-The sixth use of the blockchain (or a technology based on the blockchain) is in powering the Internet of Things.
+The seventh use of the blockchain (or a technology based on the blockchain) is in powering the Internet of Things.

 The final use of the blockchain is probably more difficult to conceptualize _a priori._ These are what I call the unexpected results of tinkering, as multi-disciplinary inventors see the blockchain and apply it to fields as diverse as medicine, law, academia, logistics, et cetera.
+In order to

 ### What has been built with the blockchain to date?